-Our virtual introduction to Hopewell initiates our clinical relationship with a prospective resident, introduces and orients them to Hopewell, and protects our current residents by requiring a prospective resident to be isolated from others for 14 days before they can enter our residential community.
+Our virtual introduction to Hopewell initiates our clinical relationship with a prospective resident, introduces and orients them to Hopewell, and protects our current residents by requiring most prospective residents to be isolated from others for 14 days before they can enter our residential community.

 Involvement in Virtual Hopewell Programming

 The prospective resident will engage in online telehealth for clinical and orientation programming.
 This will help them make progress on the goals that bring them to Hopewell, speed their transition into our community once they are in residence, and help manage the stresses of being in quarantine.

-The purpose of quarantine is to protect our current residents through prospective residents isolating themselves from other people for 14 days.
+The purpose of quarantine is to protect our current residents through most prospective residents isolating themselves from other people for 14 days.
 The quarantine will take place in a location within an easy nonstop driving distance of Hopewell.

 Prospective residents will commonly be accompanied by one family member or other support person during the first part, or all, of their quarantine.
 If so accompanied, this second person while present must share the quarantine and all of its requirements with the prospective resident.

 The prospective resident and accompanying person will arrive at their quarantine location with what the prospective resident will need while in residence at Hopewell, and also with fourteen days’ worth of quarantine supplies, including all needed food, drink, clothes, medications, linens, etc., that they may require during their quarantine.
 They must also bring a thermometer and a device which can handle the audio and video needs for telehealth.

 A quarantine location must be mutually agreed to by Hopewell and the prospective resident/prospective resident family.
 It could include

 - The Depot, a two bedroom apartment on Hopewell property, if space is available.